 We could have a 5.0 as soon as August.
 Some of these things that I put up there, I’m very, very sure about.
 The big thing that we’re not sure about is as we vastly increase the average usage of Gutenberg across hopefully 100,000 sites.
 “What’s gonna come in?”

-The last 20 minutes of the session included the well-known Q&A, allowing members of the community to ask Mullenweg pressing questions.
+The last part of roughly 20 minutes of the session entailed the well-known Q&A, allowing the audience to ask Mullenweg some important questions.

-And the full Matt’s Gutenberg roadmap for the upcoming months looks like this:
+And the full Matt’s Gutenberg roadmap for the following months entails:

 - Freeze new features into Gutenberg

-- Hosts, agencies, and teachers invited to opt-in sites they have influence over
+- Hosts, teachers, and agencies, invited to opt-in sites that they have influence over

 - Opt-in for wp-admin users on WordPress.com